poseidon-code/DEM/README.md

 # Digital Elevation Model

-A simple library for getting ground height (above mean sea level) from provided latitude & longitude using the DEM data of the particular area.
+A simple library for accessing elevation values from provided latitude & longitude using the DEM data of the particular area.

 ## Setting up DEM data